DD9/dd9/wp-content/plugins/seo-image/readme.txt

 If you like what I do in WordPress, you will also like [ManageWP](http://managewp.com "Manage WordPress sites") service.

 == Changelog ==

+= 2.7.4 =
+* WordPress 3.5.1 Compatibility

 = 2.7.3 =
-* reverted change from 2.7.2 as it broke article view on some installations
+* Reverted change from 2.7.2 as it broke article view on some installations

 = 2.7.2 =
 * Fixed incompatiblity with mapping plugin [Leaflet Maps Marker](http://www.mapsmarker.com)